onespacemedia/cms/docs/walkthrough.md

 At Onespacemedia we made a whole lot of icons, all in the same style, which are perfect for the 'Add a page' screen.
 For now, go grab
 [this one](https://github.com/onespacemedia/cms-icons/blob/master/png/news.png)
-for your news app and stick it into your `static/icons` directory.
+for your news app and put it in your `static/icons` directory.

 This content model will be a news feed, to which articles can be assigned (with a normal `ForeignKey`).
 We want to be able to have multiple types of news feed.